• Skip to primary navigation

 • Easy Turkish Pistachio Baklava Recipe

 This classic Turkish sweet "baklava" made with ready-made filo pastries is perfect for you if you don't have time to make your filo pastry sheets.
-However, if you want to learn how to make authentic baklava from scratch, check my Homemade Turkish Baklava Recipe out.
+However, if you want to learn how to make authentic walnut baklava from scratch using a rolling pin, check out my Homemade Turkish Baklava Recipe.

-Same as the Russian Honey Cake - Medovik, Fıstıklı Baklava is the perfect dessert for holidays such as Eid, Easter or Christmas, or any other special occasion.
+Similar to Russian Honey Cake - Medovik, Qatayef (Middle Eastern Stuffed Pancakes), Ashure Dessert - Noah's Pudding, and Tulumba - Turkish Fried Dough Dessert, Fıstıklı Baklava is the perfect dessert for holidays such as Eid, Easter, Christmas, or any other special occasion.

-If you love syrup desserts, you might also want to check out these delicious Turkish desserts Kunefe (Kunafa) - Turkish Cheese Dessert, Sekerpare (Turkish Semolina Cookies), The Best Baklava Cheesecake, and Revani (Turkish Semolina Cake).
+If you love syrup desserts, you might also want to check out these delicious Turkish desserts Kunefe (Kunafa) - Turkish Cheese Dessert, Sekerpare (Turkish Semolina Cookies), The Best Baklava Cheesecake, Kadaif Dessert - Turkish Tel Kadayif, and Revani (Turkish Semolina Cake).

-Although many Meditteranean and Middle Eastern countries have their own versions of baklava, they all consist of four basic ingredients: Filo pastry, butter, nuts, and syrup.
-You can easily tweak it and create your version to make your unique baklava sweet.
+Although many Mediterranean and Middle Eastern countries have their versions of baklava recipes, they all consist of four basic ingredients: Filo pastry, butter, nuts, and syrup.
+You can easily tweak it and create your own version to make your unique baklava sweet.

 Turkish Baklava vs Greek Baklava

-Turkish baklava is generally made of walnuts or pistachio nuts and rarely hazelnuts (mostly north part of Turkey), and never a mixture of nuts!
+Turkish baklava is generally made of walnuts or pistachio nuts and rarely hazelnuts (mostly the northern part of Turkey), and never a mixture of nuts!
+Greek baklava is typically made with a nut mixture consisting of almonds and walnuts, along with cinnamon.

-Also, Greek baklava uses honey for the syrup while Turkish Baklava uses simple syrup made with an equal amount of water and sugar and a few drops of lemon juice.
+Also, Greek baklava uses honey syrup while Turkish Baklava uses simple syrup made with an equal amount of water and sugar and a few drops of lemon juice.

 labeled picture of ingredients for turkish pistachio baklava